morescode-pm/portfolio/_posts/2025-08-02-hellofresh-reddit.md

 4. Stick with an averaging method for a compound sentiment

 These aren't great options - each adds its own bias, so let's take a look at what these might look like distribution wise.

 <img src="/assets/images/reddit-hellofresh/3-cleaning-one.png">

 We're now really seeing the effect of those 0.0 sentiment scores.
 The distribution behind them is skewed to the left and has zeros pulling the averages down.
-At this point, because the title doesn't have a ton of context, and because of the 0 skewing, I decided to drop the 0.0 scores from continued analysis.
+At this point, because the title doesn't have a ton of context, and because of the 0 skewing, I decided to drop the 0.0 scores from continued analysis and just stick with the selftext sentiment.

 <img src="/assets/images/reddit-hellofresh/4-dropzero.png">

 ## Sentiment aggregation - how is the r/hellofresh sentiment over time?
 We have a few options for aggregating a sentiment score over time - just the day it was made, or aggregated by some time bucket - we'll use weekly.

 Then, we could use the mean, the median, a range, or porportions of good vs bad.
-Let's take
+Let's take a look at the options.

 <img src="/assets/images/reddit-hellofresh/5-medimean.png">